inrupt/solid-common-vocab-js/README.md

 **NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including Javascript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
-Due to how easy it is to simply point the LIT Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
+Due to the ease of simply pointing the LIT Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
 However, this documentation